 Everyone should have the opportunity to earn a living and provide for themselves and their families.
-No one should have to fear being fired for reasons that have nothing to do with their job performance.
-Employees should be judged on their qualifications, experience, and the job they do—nothing more, nothing less.
-As they go about their everyday lives, citizens, residents, and visitors should not have to worry about being discriminated against because of who they are.
+No one should have to fear being fired for reasons that have nothing to do with their job performance..
+Everyone should be able to work hard and put a roof over their family’s heads without fear of discrimination for who they are.
+And as they go about their everyday lives and participate in their communities, no one should have to worry about being discriminated against because of who they are.

 Many Americans are already protected from discrimination on the basis of race, sex, national origin, ethnicity, religion, age, and disability.
 But there is no nationwide law protecting LGBTQ people from discrimination.
-We support measures that ensure all Americans, including LGBTQ people, are treated fairly and equally under our laws.
+We support measures that ensure all Americans, including LGBTQ people, are treated fairly and equally under our laws and in our communities.

 Inclusivity fosters innovation:

 Our workplaces and our communities are strongest when everyone can focus on doing their jobs, providing for their families, and contributing to their communities.
-Evidence shows that discrimination is bad for economic growth – it inhibits innovation and makes it harder to recruit and retain top talent.
-It’s also bad for the quality of life of our employees, and that’s something we care deeply about.
+Evidence shows that discrimination is bad for economic growth – it inhibits innovation and makes it harder to recruit and retain top talent and to compete for tourism business.
+It’s also bad for the quality of life of our employees and their family members, and that’s something we care deeply about.